Bartvanderkruys/utility-ai/README.md

 * Extensive run-time analytics tools.
 * Scalability for many agents and considerations.
 * A Demo project which shows a simple UtilityAI system.

+Visit the [Wiki](https://github.com/Bartvanderkruys/UtilityAI/edit/wiki) to learn all about it!